 Following Jesus is a radical life.
-It is not a matter of "life according to fallen culture" (its values and ways) with a side order of Jesus/twist of Jesus.
+It is not a matter of "calibrating our lives to fallen culture" (its values, ideologies and ways) with a side order of Jesus - a "twist" of Jesus.

-I recently came across an article in which the author described Christians and churches whose mission and witness embrace in large part mainstream culture but with a twist of Christianity.
+I recently came across an article in which the author described Christians and churches whose mission and witness was in large part pretty much calibrated to the values, ideologies and ways of fallen culture but "with a twist of Christianity".